 According to PetMD, the following are some of the key signs of dilated cardiomyopathy:

 - transient loss of consciousness

 What to Do?

-Gold is a Golden retriever and she has been on a grain-free diet for a while so all of this information kind of freaked me out.
+Considering that Simba is a Golden Retriever and that she has been following a diet that excludes grains for some time, all of this information has given me some cause for concern.

-If you’re worried about your dog having a taurine deficiency make an appointment with your dog’s veterinarian.
-When you go in for your appointment be sure to explain your concerns and also bring a bag of your dog’s food (if it’s easy enough to carry) or look up a really great picture of the back of the bag and bring it with you on your phone for your veterinarian to see.
+Make an appointment with the veterinarian who treats your dog if you are concerned that he or she may be suffering from a taurine shortage.
+When you walk in for your appointment, you should make sure to express your worries and also bring a bag of your dog’s food (if it is simple enough to carry) or seek for a very nice photo of the back of the bag and bring it with you on your phone for the veterinarian to view.

 If your veterinarian has reason to think that your dog has DCM or a taurine shortage, testing may be performed to investigate.
 After the tests have been completed, the results will direct you in the most effective method to proceed with making your dog healthy again.